1. Welcome

 • review recent activity across both workspaces

 Detailed request metrics, grouped Received / Sent overview cards, and the Recent Signing Processes table now live on the dedicated Sign dashboard.
-Detailed encrypted thread activity, grouped Linked / Standalone overview cards, and the Recent Conversation Threads table now live on the dedicated Conversations dashboard.
+Detailed encrypted channel activity, grouped Linked / Standalone overview cards, and the Recent Conversation Channels table now live on the dedicated Conversations dashboard.

 4. Start A New Request